zwclose/jekyll-now/_posts/2017-12-7-HP-keylogger.md

 %ProductName% might be "SynTP" or "PointerPort".
 The value type is DWORD.

-At this point I had to run some ETW capture software like MessageAnalyzer to read the trace or redirect it to a file but I couldn't do that since I didn't have HP laptop.
+At this point I had to run some ETW capture software like MessageAnalyzer to read the trace but I couldn't do that since I didn't have HP laptop.
 The research were done by reading the code of SynTP.sys, I couldn't verify if it's correct or not.
 I tried to find HP laptop for rent and asked a few communities about that but got almost no replies.
 One guy even thought that I am a thief trying to rob someone.
 So, I messaged HP about the finding.
 They replied terrificly fast, confirmed the presence of the keylogger (which actually was a debug trace) and released an update that removes the trace.
 Get the list of affected models and fixed driver at [HP website](https://support.hp.com/us-en/document/c05827409).
 The update also available via Windows update.